Iuri Alcântara: Ultimate Fighting Championship

 Alcântara faced Michihiro Omigawa on 14 January 2012 at UFC 142.
 He won the fight via unanimous decision after rocking Omigawa on several occasions and almost submitting him with an armbar.

 Alcântara faced promotional newcomer Hacran Dias on 23 June 2012 at UFC 147.
 Dias defeated Alcântara via unanimous decision.

 Alcântara was expected to drop to bantamweight and face George Roop on 19 January 2013 at UFC on FX: Belfort vs. Bisping.
-However, Roop was forced out of the bout with an injury and replaced by promotional newcomer Pedro Nobre.
-After nearly finishing Nobre early in the first round with a submission attempt, the bout was declared a No Contest as Alcântara was ruled to have landed an inadvertent, but illegal strike to the back of Nobre's head, rendering him unable to continue at 2:11 of round 1.
+However, Roop was forced out of the bout with an injury and was replaced by promotional newcomer Pedro Nobre.
+After nearly finishing Nobre early in the first round with a submission attempt, the bout was declared a no contest as Alcântara was ruled to have landed an inadvertent, but illegal strike to the back of Nobre's head, rendering him unable to continue at 2:11 of round 1.
 After the fight, UFC president Dana White accused Nobre of faking the injury.

 Alcântara was expected to face Marcos Vinicius on 18 May 2013 at UFC on FX 8.
 However, Vinicius was forced out of the bout citing an injury.
-He instead faced UFC newcomer Iliarde Santos and won the fight via first-round TKO.
+He instead faced promotional newcomer Iliarde Santos and won the fight via first-round TKO.

 Alcântara faced Urijah Faber on 17 August 2013 at UFC Fight Night 26.
-Despite having Faber in trouble early in the first round, Alcântara was unable to stop Faber's wrestling and relentless top game and lost a unanimous decision.
+Despite having Faber in trouble early in the first round, Alcântara was unable to stop Faber's wrestling and lost via unanimous decision.

 Alcântara faced Wilson Reis on 15 February 2014 at UFC Fight Night 36.
 He won the fight via split decision.